Azure/azure-powershell/src/Peering/Peering/help/New-AzPeerAsn.md

 ```

 ## DESCRIPTION
-Create a new Peer for ASN 65000
+Creates a new PeerAsn object for the subscription.

 ## EXAMPLES